 - Dinner and journey’s end

 You can read about the journey and Los Angeles Union Station after the gallery, while if you want to follow along, then ShareMap has a full map of the route.

 This was, principally, a business trip, with three week-long meetings, the first of which was in New Orleans.
 The second was in Foster City in the Bay Area the following week, while the third, which came after a two-week gap, was in Chicago.
 With only a weekend between my meetings in New Orleans and Foster City, the easiest thing would have been to fly between the two, but there were few convenient, direct flights, so I started exploring the options.

 I would have loved to have taken the train all the way, and could have done, but not in the time available, New Orleans to Los Angeles taking two days by itself!
 Instead I flew from New Orleans to Los Angeles on Friday night, gave myself the Saturday to explore a little more of the city and its coffee scene, before catching the train to San Jose on Sunday morning, a trip I’ve always wanted to make.
-It also retraced a journey I had made by car two years before, driving up US 1/US 101 between Los Angeles and San Francisco (and which I still haven’t managed to write up; I got as far as my drive from Phoenix to Joshua Tree).
+It also retraced a journey I had made by car two years before, driving up SR 1/US 101 from Los Angeles to San Francisco (part of a larger, month-long trip to the USA in January/February 2017).